nfrechette/acl-ue4-plugin/Docs/README.md

 Two values control how segments are partitioned: *Ideal Num Key Frames Per Segment and Max Num Key Frames Per Segment*.
 ACL will attempt to have segments of the ideal number of key frames while never exceeding the maximum value provided.
 The default values are sensible and should be suitable for everyday use.

-### UE4 reports a high bone compression error, how come?
+### UE reports a high bone compression error, how come?

-In rare cases UE4 can report a high compression error with the ACL plugin.
+In rare cases UE can report a high compression error with the ACL plugin.
 To better understand why, make sure to read [how error is measured](error_measurements.md).

 ## Curve compression settings